zoobab/zooswio/README.md

 About
 =====

-A re-implementation of a BlueSyncLine's ch32v003 arduino flasher in pure Arduino INO, without any AVR assembler specific to a particular platform.
+(WARNING WIP) A re-implementation of a BlueSyncLine's ch32v003 arduino flasher in pure Arduino INO, without any AVR assembler specific to a particular platform.

 Tested microcontrollers